DataDog/documentation/content/en/getting_started/integrations/google_cloud.md

 {{< img src="integrations/google_cloud_platform/gcp_metric_summary.png" style="width:100%;" >}}

-### Filtering metric collection
+### Limit metric collection filters

 Limit the GCE/GKE instances and Cloud Run revisions that are pulled into Datadog by entering tags in the **Limit Metric Collection Filters** text boxes under the **General** tab of the Google Cloud Integration tile.
 Only Google Cloud hosts with **labels** that match these defined tags are imported into Datadog.

 See Google's documentation on [Creating and managing labels][19] for more details on adding labels to your Google Cloud hosts.

-In the below example, only Google Cloud hosts with the label `datadog:true` will be monitored by Datadog:
+In the below example, only Google Cloud hosts with the label `datadog:true` are monitored by Datadog:

 {{< img src="integrations/google_cloud_platform/limit_metric_collection.mp4" video=true style="width:100%;" >}}